 2. Using paint or primer that's wrong for the surface

 I remember an incident when was younger where I accidentally used interior latex paint on some exterior trim on our house.
 My dad told me it would need to be sanded and repainted, but I couldn't see what the problem was…until a few months later, when the paint started cracking and flaking off.
 That experience taught me how important it is to use the right kind of paint for whatever project you're doing.

-You can find lots of great information online that can help you determine which paints, primers, and prep methods are best, but to save you hours of searching for advice on Google or Pinterest, I’ve also created a PDF guide to help you figure out the best way to approach your painting project.
+You can find lots of great information online that can help you determine the best paint for RV cabinets, as well as which primers and prep methods are best, but to save you hours of searching for advice on Google or Pinterest, I've also created a PDF guide to help you figure out the best way to approach your painting project.

 3. Not reading the instructions for the products being used

 One RV owner I know had read a blog post that said she wouldn't have to sand her cabinets as long as she used a certain kind of paint.
 Unfortunately, the paint ended up peeling off her laminate (fake) wood cabinets, and she ended up having to strip and sand it all off and redo the whole project.